 Number 1: The Best Book For A Long-Distance Adventure

 Fatbiking across Mongolia: A 2000-kilometer bikepacking adventure is the most well-rated bikepacking book on goodreads.com.
-This 2017 adventure is the third installment in Tom Bruce’s 6 book series on his journey cycling across the world.
+This 2017 adventure is the third instalment in Tom Bruce’s 6 book series on his journey cycling across the world.
 This chapter in his journey details the 2,000-kilometer stretch across Mongolia.
 Tom, along with his cycling partner Phil, explore some of the best mountain bike trails in the world, all while wild camping in “the best country that Tom and Phil have ever cycled in”.
 If you’re looking to get lost in a full-on bikepacking adventure, this might be the choice for you.

 Number 2: The Best Book For Bikepacking advice